 One of the pillars of the Ict Strategy is the bet for a new model of provision of services more rational, articulated around the idea of shared services, compulsory and substitute for existing previously unique unless exceptions, and to the idea of common infrastructure in the field of information and communications technology.
 This figure, shared services, created by royal decree 806/2014, of 19 september, is one of the key operational instruments of the new ICT governance, and falls within the strategic objective 3 of the strategy “ increased efficiency in the provision of ict services ”, specifically the course of action 6 “ shared Providing common services ”

 For these reasons, at its meeting on 15 september, the CETIC adopted two key documents to start providing shared services.
 This is the Regulatory framework for the statement of shared services and the first statement of 14 shared services .

 - Unified telecommunications service

 - Lodging service ICT infrastructure

 - Email service unified

 - Management service payroll

-- Generating common service and validation of electronic signatures
+- Joint service for the generation and validation of electronic signatures

-In short, the strategy adopted TIC, together with the new model of shared services is a turning point in the management of the TIC in the overall management of been consolidating progress and laying the foundations for future progress of the administration, a transformation that generates improvements of effectiveness, efficiency, savings and transparency quantitatively and qualitatively meaningful.
+Ultimately, the Ict Strategy adopted, together with the new model of shared services is a turning point in the management of ict in the General state administration to consolidate the progress made and laying the groundwork for future progress of the administration, a transformation that will generate improvements in effectiveness, efficiency, savings and transparency quantitatively and qualitatively significant.